yuanchaiyc/Ling471/Assignment-1.md

 * Part 4: Your program from Part 3 submitted to the "patas" cluster.

 ### NB: This assignment may seem very long.
 Part 1 is conceptual work, for which the description is short.
 As for Parts 2--4, they are mostly a walkthrough!
-The purpose is to give you enough time to become accustomed to a range of tools which are important in computational work.
+The purpose is to give you enough time to become accustomed to a range of tools which are unavoidable in most computational work.
 Go through it gradually, one part at a time (and split those between multiple days if needed).
-Please post any questions to the Discussion Board on Canvas!
+Post any questions to the Discussion Board on Canvas!
+Consult the [Asking Questions on the Discussion Board Guidelines](question-guildelines.md)

 ### Part 1: The IMDB review dataset
 We will be using the IMDB review dataset ([Maas et al. 2011](https://www.aclweb.org/anthology/P11-1015.pdf))